Skip to main content

 About

-My Hotel is a single player casual strategy game.
+My Hotel is a single player casual role playing game with a mystery theme.
 It was developed by BrainSwapper and was released on November 15, 2024.
 It received neutral reviews from players.

 Restore a forgotten mansion, turn it into your own hotel and increase your reputation.
 From mopping the floor to hosting the most prestigious personalities.
 Do your best to beat the challenges, hire employees and earn more stars!